 Interim Library Service in Kingscourt and Rideau Heights

 Planning is underway for a pop-up library service for the Kingscourt and Rideau Heights neighbourhood for the period between the closure of the Kingscourt Branch and the opening of the library located in the Rideau Heights Community Centre.
-The pop-up library would make scheduled stops across the two districts and could offer such services as reservations pick-up and Internet access and could house a small collection of materials.
-We are looking for feedback on locations, services and hours for the pop-up library service.
+The pop-up library would make scheduled stops in north Kingston and could offer such services as reservations pick-up and Internet access and could house a small collection of materials.
+We have sought feedback on locations, services and hours for the pop-up library service.

 The Library will have a presence in the new school built on the QECVI/library site.
 The Limestone District School Board (LDSB) is providing the Library with enough space to house two kiosks or vending machines where they can be easily accessed by the public.
 The Library will also be able to utilize the community space in the school to offer programming.